The Registered Retirement Savings Plan (RRSP) provides Canadians with a practical way to save for retirement.

-You can continue to contribute to your RRSP until the end of the year when you turn 71.
-At this time, you must close your RRSP account and either take out the cash as a lump-sum and/or transfer your RRSP into a Registered Retirement Income Fund or Annuity.
+You can continue contributing to your RRSP until the end of the year when you turn 71.
+At this time, you must close your RRSP account and either take out the cash as a lump sum and/or transfer your RRSP into a Registered Retirement Income Fund or Annuity.

-What this means is that at age 71, you must start using your RRSP funds as retirement income whether you like to or not.
+This means that at age 71, you must start using your RRSP funds as retirement income whether you like to or not.

 Withdraw RRSP Without Paying Taxes

 1. RRSP Withdrawal Rules for a Home Purchase

 The Home Buyers’ Plan makes it possible for first-time homebuyers to withdraw up to $35,000 from their RRSP and put the monies towards the purchase or building of a qualifying home.
 A couple can combine resources and withdraw up to $70,000 ($35,000 each).